-The college Access and Inclusion Strategies are available at:
+The college Access and Inclusion Strategies are available on the links provided above.

 Addressing Gender Imbalances

 In terms of gender balance, analysis of overall participation rates by gender do not suggest any under-representation.
 However, when student gender proportions are analysed at subject level, significant variations exist across different subject groupings.
 The Scottish Government, through DYW, has set out its ambitions for colleges to address gender imbalances at subject level, with a KPI to 'increase by 5 percentage points the minority gender share in each of the 10 largest and most imbalanced superclasses among 16-24-year olds by 2021.